 Plan to serve three to four ribs per person.

-There are two main ways salmon is prepared, whole and fillets.
+There are two main ways salmon is prepared and served, the whole fish and single serve fillets:

 You will probably lose about 50% of the weight of your brisket after trimming and cooking it.